AyeCode/invoicing/readme.txt

-BuddyPress profile my invoice tab showing count with paid only should show all - FIXED Remove use of WP_Session library and use transient instead - CHANGED Mark invoice viewed when a user view it from invoice history - FIXED
+BuddyPress profile my invoice tab showing count with paid only should show all - FIXED Remove use of WP_Session library and use transient instead - CHANGED Mark invoice viewed when a user view it from invoice history - FIXED 100% discount with first time payment for recurring payment should not redirect to gateway - FIXED

 = 1.0.10 =
 Invalid invoice user id error sometimes when require login to checkout disabled - FIXED